michael-hll/command-tube/README.md

 Support from version: 2.0.0</pre>
 ### 9: IMPORT_TUBE
-<pre>Description: Import tube commands from a sub-tube file, servers, variables or emails can also be imported.
+<pre>Description: [Deprecated: Replaced by RUN_TUBE] Import tube commands from a sub-tube file, servers, variables or emails can also be imported.

 Syntax: - IMPORT_TUBE: file [--continue [m][n]] [--redo [m]] [--if run] [--key]
 Parameters: